 Z Level: An Island calibration value.
-A calibrated island will have a nominal Z Level of
+A calibrated island will have a nominal Z Level of approximately 250.
+The Z Level approaches 0 when shunted.

 Appendix C. - REMOTE CALIBRATION

 C.1 CHARACTERISTICS

 Optional remote MS/GCP calibration may be used as needed.
 The remote calibration is the same as the other procedures, except that the person doing the adjustment or calibration communicates directly with the MS/GCP via VHF radio and a Display Terminal (either a A80500 DiagView unit or a laptop-based DT) or WebUI (if using CPU III) is required to generate a password.
 The MS/GCP sends voice options and the person performing the operation replies via a DTMF keypad on a VHF radio.